Letters From Those Impacted by

 March 27, 2003

 I've been questioning the Armstrong offshoot I'm in and HWA for about a year now and three days ago I gave myself to the Lord to serve him alone, by faith alone, forsaking my former life.
 Almost immediately, I felt the Holy Spirit minister to me for the first time.
 What brought me to the Lord was the understanding of my own foolishness and the foolishness of those who live faithless lives, trusting in their own intellect.
 In my former life, I was always arguing with people over Scriptures.
 I was always trying to understand things for myself.
 I knew that it just didn't make sense.
 I knew that there must be an easier way to salvation.
 My stumbling block was the Law.
 I thought that I had to keep the Law to be holy.
-I didn't know that all I had to do was believe that Christ lived a perfect life and fulfilled the Law perfectly for me so that I might live my life through him, and not of my own sinful self. --Anonymous
+I didn't know that all I had to do was believe that Christ lived a sinless life and fulfilled the Law for me so that I might live my life through him, and not of my own sinful self. --Anonymous

 Not Moved By Anti-Christian Arguments: